v-zhuravlev/zbx-smartctl/README.md

 # zbx-smartctl

+## Project status

+No active maintenance is provided for this project from my side.
+PRs are accepted though.
+Also, please let me know if you want to become a contributor or maintainer of this project.
+To monitor disks S.M.A.R.T. in Zabbix 5.4+, take a look at built-in agent 2 module: https://git.zabbix.com/projects/ZBX/repos/zabbix/browse/templates/module/smart_agent2

 ## Description

 This is the template and discovery scripts for monitoring disks SMART attributes using smartmontools in Zabbix.